nusofthq/avchat-documentation/_includes/installation-instructions.md

 The connection string inside the avc_settings.xxx is made out of 4 parts and when combined it looks like this: `rtmp://my-media-server.com/avchat30/\_definst\_` .

 * rtmp is the protocol used to communicate between the AVChat client and the media server.
-* my-media-server.com is the address where you host your Media Server (AMS, RED5, Wowza), it can also be an ip.
+* my-media-server.com is the address where you host your media server (AMS, RED5, Wowza), it can also be an ip.
 * avchat30 this is the (default) name of the application on the media server to which your users will connect.
 * `\_definst\_` is the instance of the avchat30 app to which we connect (AMS for example supports multiple instances).